darlinggo/pan/README.md

 }
 ```

-## A note about time

-If you're going to be reading the MySQL `time` type and you plan to parse that into a Go `time`, you must include `&parseTime=true` in your DSN.

-## How Struct Properties Turn Into Column Names
+## How struct properties map to columns

-There are a couple rules about how struct properties become column names.
+There are a couple rules about how struct properties map to column names.
 First, only exported struct properties are used; unexported properties are ignored.

 By default, a struct property's name is snake-cased, and that is used as the column name.
 For example, `Name` would become `name`, and `MyInt` would become `my_int`.